angelehernandez/data-by-daylight/README.md

 This project is hosted on [firebase](https://data-by-daylight.web.app).
 It is not complete; however,\
 there are progress in each of the main categories: data collection, data interpretation, and data representation.

+## The Project

+Data by Daylight is broken down into three categories: data collection, data interpretation, and data representation.

 ### Data Collection
 Screenshots of scoreboards have been collected over the entirety of the Spring 2022 quarter.\
 It is currently stored on Google Drive.